Faculty Office Bldg. (47), Room 31

 |Women's and Gender Studies||Minor|

 The College of Liberal Arts (CLA) provides students the opportunity to study the record of imaginative and reflective human experience and to add to that record via a variety of Learn by Doing activities that emphasize active learning inside and outside of the classroom.
 Home to the foundational disciplines that form the scholarly bases for cultural awareness, knowledge and skills, diversity and inclusion are central to the college's curriculum and identity.
-The college also seeks to relate itself to the technological disciplines in ways that help contribute to the solution of human problems from global and multidisciplinary perspectives.
+The college also seeks to relate itself to the technological disciplines in ways that help contribute to the solution of problems from global and multidisciplinary perspectives.
 Accordingly, a wide range of courses is offered to serve every student without regard to specialized professional interests.

 The CLA offers a wide selection of classes that fulfill Cal Poly's general education and USCP requirements.
 Foundational courses provide students with a strong grounding in critical thinking and written and oral communication.
 The disciplines of the liberal arts are explored at both introductory and advanced levels; students are encouraged to further pursue areas of interest through the college's many minors.